 - spray olive oil

-First, get your quinoa cooking.
-(Follow these directions from The Kitchn if you’re worried about doing it wrong) Whatever you do, don’t overcook it; there’s nothing worse than soggy quinoa.
+- Quinoa: 20-30 minutes.
+Follow these directions from The Kitchn if you’re worried about doing it wrong.
+Whatever you do, don’t overcook it; there’s nothing worse than soggy quinoa.
 Ok, there are lots of worse things – I’m thinking about the brussels sprouts creme brûlée from LL’s ill-fated 50th birthday party – but for the purposes of this recipe, you want your grain more al dente than mushy.
 Let cool.

-Roughly chop your red pepper and mushroom stems, then put chopped vegetables in a blender with red wine and pulse until you’ve made a medium paste.
-Add additional water as needed.
+- Roughly chop your red pepper and mushroom stems, then put chopped vegetables in a blender with red wine or vegetable and pulse until you’ve made a medium paste.
+Add water as needed.

-Now get out a mixing bowl and combine combine quinoa, vegetable paste, nutritional yeast, and lemon pepper.
+- In a large mixing bowl, combine combine quinoa, vegetable paste, nutritional yeast, and lemon pepper.
 Mix well.